 Two paired stones weighing 64.3 g (NWA 4472) and 188 g (NWA 4485) were found in the Algerian desert and subsequently purchased by separate collectors (G. Hupé and S. Ralew, respectively).
 A portion of each was submitted for analysis to the University of Washington in Seattle (S. Kuehner and A. Irving) and Washington University in St. Louis (R. Korotev), and the meteorite was classified as a unique KREEP-rich, basaltic melt breccia.

 This is a polymict breccia composed of clasts from diverse lunar locations including mare basalt, High-Mg Suite (HMS), High-Alkali Suite (HAS), ferroan anorthosite (FAN), and impact-melt lithologies dispersed in the matrix.
 The KREEP-bearing assemblages are composed of granophyric textured clasts consisting of intergrowths of silica and K-feldspar, together with the high-temperature mineral zirconium oxide, or baddeleyite, and the Fe(Zr,Y)Ti-silicate known as tranquillityite, a mineral first recognized as a late-stage fractional crystallization product in Apollo 11 and 12 basalts.
-Other mineral fragments identified in NWA 4485 include olivine, pyroxene, plagioclase, ilmenite, chromite, K-feldspar, apatite, merrillite, silica, Fe-metal, and FeS, most reflecting derivation from a KREEP-rich precursor magma (Arai et al., 2009) referred to as urKREEP.
+Other mineral fragments identified in NWA 4485 include olivine, pyroxene, plagioclase, ilmenite, chromite, K-feldspar, apatite, merrillite, silica, Fe-metal, and FeS; most of these were derived from a KREEP-rich precursor magma (Arai et al., 2009) referred to as urKREEP.
 The investigators observed that some of these KREEP basalt clasts exhibit chemical zoning and thick exsolution lamellae, attesting to slower cooling conditions at a deeper location compared to the Apollo mare basalts.
-The matrix also contains a variety of glasses, some containing vesicles and others taking the form of spherules enriched in P and K. In their study of apatite grains in NWA 4472, the pairing to NWA 4485, Tartèse et al. (2014) found that they contain moderate amounts of water, in the range of 2,0006,000 ppm.
-Associated isotopic studies on the apatite demonstrated elevated δ37Cl values compared to terrestrial values, which suggests this meteorite has retained its original lunar isotopic signature.
+The matrix also contains a variety of glasses, some containing vesicles and others taking the form of spherules enriched in P and K. In their study of apatite grains in NWA 4472, the pairing to NWA 4485, Tartèse et al. (2014) found that they contain moderate amounts of water in the range of 2,0006,000 ppm.
+Isotopic studies of the apatite grains demonstrated elevated δ37Cl values compared to terrestrial values, which suggest this meteorite has retained its original lunar isotopic signature.
 Moreover, they recognized that the δD values are consistent with lunar rocks associated with HMS, HAS, and KREEP-rich basalts.

-The bulk composition of NWA 4485 reflects a high REE abundance with a strong negative Eu anomaly, with overall incompatible element abundances in the range of the only known KREEP-rich lunaitesthe impact-melt breccias Sayh al Uhaymir 169 and Dhofar 1442.
-SaU 169 contains ~4.0 b.y. old clasts containing very high-K KREEP which best reflect the composition of primordial urKREEP (Lin et al. 2010).
+The bulk composition of NWA 4485 reflects a high REE abundance with a strong negative Eu anomaly.
+The overall incompatible element abundances are in the range of KREEP-rich lunaites, including the impact-melt breccias Sayh al Uhaymir 169 and Dhofar 1442.
+SaU 169 contains clasts dated at ~4.0 b.y. which contain very high-K KREEP, and these clasts likely reflect the composition of primordial urKREEP (Lin et al. 2010).
 Basaltic clasts in NWA 4472/4485 sample low-Ti to very low-Ti source regions and exhibit a range of metamorphic textures.
 Some of these are fayalite-rich, quenched-textured glass thought to be derived from impact melting of mare basalt lithologies.
-Also present are a variety of feldspathic impact-melt, fragmental, and granulitic breccias, as well as metal clasts and glass spherules, all consistent with lithification within the lunar regolith.
+Also present are a variety of feldspathic impact-melt, fragmental, and granulitic breccias, as well as metal clasts and glass spherules, all of which are consistent with lithification within the lunar regolith.

 Calzada-Diaz et al. (2015) compared compositional and age data from a large number of lunar meteorites with elemental remote sensing data obtained by the Lunar Prospector gamma ray spectrometer, primarily for Fe, Ti, and Th, to better constrain the meteorite's source regions.
 For the KREEP-rich basaltic melt breccia NWA 4485/4472, plausible ejection sites were identified near the John Herschel crater and in Mons Caucasus, having a composition consistent with ejecta from the Imbrium basin (see image below).